ByteStack-ID: Integrated Stacked Model Leveraging Payload Byte Frequency for Grayscale Image-based Network Intrusion Detection: Methodology

 There are several publicly available dataset within the NIDS field, yet a significant proportion of these datasets predominantly center around header information from network packets, emphasizing flow-based network traffic analysis.
 Unfortunately, datasets encompassing actual payload data are sparse, primarily due to privacy-related concerns.
 Additionally, some datasets that do incorporate packet data are often found in a raw, unlabeled format, making them less accessible for ongoing research.

-For our study, we utilized the CIC-IDS2017 dataset \cite{Sharafaldin2018TowardCharacterization}, which was developed by the University of New Brunswick in 2017.
-This dataset comprises simulated packet-based and bidirectional flow-based network traffic, encompassing modern attacks and benign traffic.
+For our study, we utilized the CIC-IDS2017 dataset \cite{Sharafaldin2018TowardCharacterization}, which comprises simulated packet-based and bidirectional flow-based network traffic, encompassing modern attacks and benign traffic.
 The dataset is available in two formats: the original packet capture (PCAP) files (packet-based data) and CSV files (flow-based data).
 Since we focused primarily on packet-based network traffic, we opted to work with the raw packets from CIC-IDS2017.

 Working with raw packet data poses a challenge due to the absence of labels.
 To overcome this limitation, we harnessed our developed tool, "Payload-Byte" \cite{farrukh2022payload}, to label the raw packets from the CIC-IDS2017 dataset.
 Payload-Byte utilizes the five-tuple features, including Source IP, Destination IP, Source Port, Destination Port, and Protocol, to match packets with labeled flow-based data instances.